djplaner/canvas-collections/docs/how-tos/navigating/navigating-claytons-collections.md

 # Navigating _Claytons_ Collections

-_Claytons_ Collections generates collections' representations on a [normal Canvas page](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-Pages/ta-p/5) (i.e. not on the Modules view).
-This creates some differences with _Live_ Collections, but the same two navigtation tasks apply:

-1. Switching between collections.
+!!! question "How do you navigate _Claytons_ Collections?"

+    [_Claytons_ Collections](../../reference/conceptual-model/collections/full-claytons.md) is where Collections has been used to [generate full navigation using pages](https://lisahistory.net/wordpress/2020/06/working-against-canvas-three-tips/). i.e. it creates static HTML representations of the Collections' navigation interface on a [normal Canvas page](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-Pages/ta-p/5)

+	1. What does _Claytons_ Collections look like?
+What navigation elements are there?
-2. Navigating to a module
+	2. How do you use _Claytons_ Collections to navigate a course's modules?
+	    - How do you switch between collections?
+	    - How do you navigate to a specific module?

 !!! warning "_Claytons_ may not always be up to date"